 Check out the video above of the sparkle on one of our lab-grown moissanites!

 MOISSANITE VS DIAMOND DURABILITY

-Engagement rings can suffer from an active or accident prone lifestyle, especially the stones in your ring aren’t tough enough for everyday wear.
-Luckily, oth diamond and moissanite are great engagement ring choices because of their extreme durability.
+Engagement rings are not indestructible and can suffer from an active or accident prone lifestyle, especially if the stones in your ring aren’t tough enough for everyday wear.
+Luckily, both diamond and moissanite are great engagement ring choices because of their extreme durability.
 Due to the strength of the carbon bonds in silicon carbide, lab-grown moissanite is one of the hardest known substances and has a hardness score of 9.25 on the Mohs Scale of Hardness.
-The one stone that’s harder?
-You guessed it; diamonds.
+The only stone that’s harder?
+Diamonds.
 Both of these tough gemstones are also highly resistant to heat, so rest assured that your engagement ring will be less likely to get damaged in a jewelry repair or a house fire.